NewGardenFarms/network-observer/README.md

 * location indoor or outdoor
 * ID on the Sensor.Community map

+Everything happens client side and no data is transfered to any remote server.

 You can check the example file in the repository.

 Further instructions appear in the hamburger menu on the map.